Andres710/UniandesAsk/README.md

 # UniandesAsk

-The purposo of this prpject was to create a web application for submitting questions and answers related to Universidad de los Andes.
+The purpose of this project was to create a web application for submitting questions and answers related to Universidad de los Andes.
 Each user can publish his questions and wait for the anwers of the community.
 ## Getting Started
 To get a copy of these repository install git bash, open it from the command line and use
 $ git clone: https://github.com/Andres710/UniandesAsk.git